michbur/countR/readmes/manual.md

     theme: cerulean
 ---

+# Overdispersion

+One of the important features of the Poisson distribution is the equality of variance and expected value.
+Although count data should be Poisson-distributed, we often encounter overdispersed data set, when the variance is bigger than the mean.
+Three distributions included in countR: Zero-Inflated Poisson (ZIP), Negative Bi9nomial (NB) and Zero-negative Binomial (ZINB) can model overdispersed counts.

+Overdispersion may be caused by the increased variability of the counts, for example the counting algorithm under- and overcounts.
+In such situation the data might have NB distribution.
+The other cause of overdispersion is called zero-inflation and occurs in data set, where some factor introduced faulty zeros.
+That means that some counts, regardless of their real state, are treated as zeros.
+In this case, data has the ZIP distribution.

-# Count data distributions
+# Overdispersed count data distributions

 Parameters:

 * $\lambda$ - Poisson parameter (average number of foci per cell).
-* $r$ - zero inflation (fraction of cells treated by system as having no foci regardless of their real state)
+* $r$ - zero inflation (fraction of cells treated by system as having no foci regardless of their real state).
 * $\theta$ - dispersion parameter.

 Usually the NB distribution is parameterized using $\mu$ and $\theta$, but to make comparison clearer, we use $\lambda$ instead of $\mu$.
 In this parameterization, NB and ZINB are treated as the mixture of Poisson and Gamma ($\Gamma$) distributions.